kevin-chalmers/set08103/labs/lab01/README.md

 ce91ec7aa627        hello-world         "/hello"                 38 minutes ago      Exited (0) 38 minutes ago                       modest_mestorf
 ```

-These are the three containers we have started so far: two `nginx` (one detatched, one not) and `hello-world`.
+These are the three containers we have started so far: two `nginx` (one detached, one not) and `hello-world`.
 To remove a container we use the `rm` command:

 ```shell
 docker rm modest_mestorf